zanreal-labs/legal/README.md

-# ZANREAL Labs - Legal Documents Repository
+# ZanReal Labs - Legal Documents Repository

 ## Welcome to Our Legal Documents Collection

-This repository contains all publicly available legal documents related to ZANREAL Labs.
+This repository contains all publicly available legal documents related to ZanReal Labs.
 As part of our commitment to transparency, we've made these documents openly accessible to our users, customers, partners, and the general public.

 ## Purpose